gijoeuk/CV/README.md

 #### Makers Academy (August 2017 to November 2017)

 - I love getting back to having a puzzle, and having to solve it as part of a team.
 I'm learning from colleagues again, and      they are learning from me.
-- Fast, independent learner [PROVIDE EVIDENCE]
+- Fast, independent learner
-- Great collaborator [PROVIDE EVIDENCE]
+- Great collaborator

 - OOP, TDD, MVC, DDD
 - Agile/XP